YasarGencer/Unity-NextRogue/README.md

         - Summons choosen creature to the mouse position
         - Consumes soul
         - Mid range
+    - Other
+      - _zacQ
+        - Throw a projectile to cursor
+        - On hit throw a secon one to different enemy
+        - If both hits different enemies projectiles hit enemies to eachother

 <p id = "playerConsumables" >Player Consumables:</p>